jakubtober/MartianUpdatesTwitterBot/README.md

 ### Functionality:

-* pull last day data from the MARS REMS (Rover Environmental Monitoring Station) instrument (data source CAB: https://cab.inta-csic.es/rems/)
+* pull data from the MARS REMS (Rover Environmental Monitoring Station) instrument (data source CAB: https://cab.inta-csic.es/rems/) and save it

-* pull all data from the MARS REMS

 * pull last day images from NASA open API (for different cameras - there are 7 cameras on board to use)

-* create gif files from downloaded images

-* create and test twitter messages
+* create (and test if needed) twitter messages, 3 different types depending on history of what has been already posted during last days and what data is available

-* post twitter messages with or without picture
+* post twitter messages with or without pictures